 Slicing and Path Planning.
 In AM, the slicer is used for converting a model into toolpaths.
 Currently available slicing algorithms divide the model into a stack of flat layers by using geometric operations.
-[Lensgraf and Mettu 2016, 2017, 2018; Yoo et al. 2020] proposed a series of optimization algorithms to minimize the total extrusionless travel distance (wasted motion or print time) in the space of feasible toolpaths.
+Lensgraf and Mettu [2016, 2017, 2018] and Yoo et al. [2020] proposed a series of optimization algorithms to minimize the total extrusionless travel distance (wasted motion or print time) in the space of feasible toolpaths.
 We represent the precedence-related constraints as a dependency graph in a similar manner.
-In contrast to the above, however, we define the OPP criterion, reform the optimization into a more compact dependency graph, and obtain a more efficient optimization framework.
+In contrast to the preceding, however, we define the OPP criterion, reform the optimization into a more compact dependency graph, and obtain a more efficient optimization framework.
 We can thus achieve the optimal results rather than approximated ones for most cases.
-Many studies have sought to optimize the toolpath in terms of continuity, filling rates, and mechanical properties [Xia et al. 2020; Zhai and Chen 2019; Zhao et al. 2016].
-Strategies for the adaptive width control of the toolpath can reduce under- and over-filling artifacts [Hornus et al. 2020; Kuipers et al. 2020].
-Hergel et al. [2019] proposed a method for generating strictly continuous and self-supporting paths of deposition for extrusion-based ceramic printing.
-This method performs
+Many studies have sought to optimize the toolpath in terms of